networkrunt/NetworkRunt/content/post/afc-fabric-initialisation/index.md

 * Reviewed the switch prerequisites for AFC onboarding.
 * I added the switches into the AFC inventory.
 * I demonstrated how to add switches into the fabric.
-* Reviewed the switch and fabric status.
+* Verified the switch and fabric status.